heyitsmikeyv/mikeyveenstra.com/content/posts/base64-key-strings.md

     - Guides
 ---

 If you’re well-versed in concepts like base64-encoding, code obfuscation, and malware detection, you’re free to skip down to the good part (literally the section title “The Good Part”).
 The short version is: You can perform searches for plaintext strings encoded in base64.
-I’m personally very excited about this.
+I’m excited about this.
 <!--more-->

 For the less-experienced, or the more avid readers of the previous category, please read on.